colinrymer/ransomnotemaker/README.md

 Shotgun will reload the application anytime it detects changes in the application folder, but since it restarts the application, its usage should be limited to development.

+## Setting it up on Heroku ##

+If the Heroku gem hasn't been installed, install it: `gem install heroku`.

+Make sure you are in the root directory of the application and that there is an initialized git repository (if you cloned the repo, this will already be the case).

+Then:
+  1. `heroku create --stack cedar`
+  2. `git add .`
+  3. `git commit -m 'preparing for heroku deployment'`
+  4. `git push heroku master`
+  5. boom. navigate to the url provided by heroku and enjoy.

 ## Is it any good? ##
 Yes.
 Maybe.
 If you're looking for a full-featured boilerplate, then